-MANAGE YOUR ACCOUNTS WITH THE PAYFLEX MOBILETM APP
+MANAGE YOUR ACCOUNTS WITH THE INSPIRA MOBILETM APP

-The PayFlex MobileTM application makes it easy for you to manage your FSA accounts 24/7.
-The free app is available for iPhone and Android smartphones.
-The PayFlex MobileTM app lets you:
+The Inspira Mobile[TM] app makes it easy for you to manage your FSA accounts 24/7.
+The free app is available on iOS and Android devices.
+The Inspira Mobile[TM] app lets you: